jaumlrc/ProphET/README.md

 <h4>Usage:</h4>

 ```
-NAME
-       ProphET is a user friendly algorithm to identify prophages within prokaryote genomes.

-SYNOPSIS
+Usage:
-       usage: ProphET_standalone.pl --fasta_in <file> --gff_in <file>
+    usage: ProphET_standalone.pl --fasta_in <file> --gff_in <file> --outdir
-       --outdir <string> [--grid] [--gff_trna <file> ] [--help]
+    <string> [--grid] [--gff_trna <file> ] [--help]

-OPTIONS
+Options:
     --fasta_in - Bacterial genome Fasta file

     --gff_in - Bacterial GFF file

-       --gff_trna - Optional parameter, in case the tRNAs are reported in a separate GFF
+    --gff_trna - Optional parameter, in case the tRNAs are reported in a
-       please provide it here <(Optional)>
+    separate GFF please provide it here <(Optional)>

     --outdir - output directory

-       --grid - Use UGER for BLAST jobs
+    --grid - Use UGER for BLAST jobs (Currently only works in the Broad
-       (Currently only works in the Broad Institute UGER grid system)
+    Institute UGER grid system) (Optional)

-       --help - print this message (Optional)
+    --help - print this and some additional info. about FASTA and GFF input
+    format (Optional)
 ```